 - Universities: Typically, a university is a cluster of colleges or schools that operate under a central administration.
 Universities are generally larger and offer a wide range of undergraduate majors as well as graduate programs.
 They also emphasize research.

 Keep in mind that these are basic definitions and generalizations.
 Polytechnics, institutes of technology, liberal arts colleges, and universities are all different and unique, so you should check with each school you are considering to find out what each can offer you.

 Final Tips on Applying to STEM Schools

 Academic preparedness and performance, extracurricular, volunteer, and work activities, essay(s), letter(s) of recommendation, standardized test scores, and interest in attending a particular college or university are all important to the admissions process, particularly when applying to STEM schools.
 The most important, however, is academic preparedness and performance.

 To prepare yourself for study at a STEM institution, try to pursue the most rigorous university preparatory curriculum your school offers, particularly in math and the sciences.
-Students interested in pursuing a STEM education should be academically well prepared and intellectually curious.
+Students who would like to pursue a STEM education should be academically well prepared and intellectually curious.
 STEM students are often entrepreneurial and innovative and have a desire to “change the world” … for the better!